slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
-> *"You’re under no obligation to be the same person you were five minutes ago."
--- Alan Watts*
-> *"What do you really despise?
-By this you are truly known."
--- Frank Herbert
-> *"Inside every cynical person, there is a disappointed idealist."
--- George Carlin*
-> *"Everybody wants spirituality.
-Nobody wants the truth." (...)
-"I don’t want to be in environments or people where I have to watch what I say." (...)
-"Escape competition through authenticity." (...)
-"To be honest speak without identity."
--- Naval Ravikant*

 - Honesty is an antidote to impostor syndrome.
 - CHANGE YOUR ACTIONS, NOT YOURSELF.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.
 - You must play by your rules, funnel your weird stuff to give you some advantage.